beacom/notes/data-structures.md

 ### Subset

-If all the elements of a set A are contained in set B, then A is a subset of B. This relationship is denoted by:

-$` A \subseteq B `$
+If all the elements of a set A are contained in set B, then A is a subset of B. This relationship is denoted by: $` A \subseteq B `$

+### Proper Subset

+Set A is a proper subset of B if A and B are not equal.
+A proper subset relationship is denoted as: $` A \subset B `$

+### Cardinality

+The cardinality of a set is the number of elements within a set, for a set S this is denoted by: $` |S| `$

+#### Finite Set

+A set is finite if its cardinality is a natural number.
+(Some may quibble regarding whether zero is a natural number.)

+#### Infinite Set

+A set is infinite if its cardinality is not a natural number.

+##### Countably Infinite

+An infintie set is countably infinite if its elements can be put into a one-to-one mapping to the natural numbers.

+##### Uncountable

+An infinite set is uncountable if its elements cannot be put into a one-tp-one mapping to the natural number.

+## Graphs

+Graphs are collections of related vertices and edges.
+Theses collections are known as the vertex set and edge set.

+### Directed Graph

+A directed graph is a collection of vertices and edges where the vertex set is a finite set and the edge set is a binary relation on the vertex set.
+Which is to say that, the edges specify an source vertex and target vertex.

+Self-loops, an edge from one vertex to the same vertex, are permissable.